 What We Do

-The Almond Tree Foundation provides wellbeing support for families living with disability or illness.
+The Almond Tree Foundation offers wellbeing support for parents of children with disability or long term illness.

-We have created a global community of people with shared experiences and run free-to-access online events, including webinars and drop-in sessions, which offer a safe space for discussion and support.
+We’ve grown a warm, global community of people with shared experiences and run free online events, including webinars and drop-in sessions, that offer a safe space for reflection, discussion, and support.

 Blog Post